-Completely-in-Canal (CIC) and Invisible-in-Canal (IIC)
+Completely-in-Canal and Invisible-in-Canal (CIC and IIC)

 CIC and IIC models are custom-made and fit deep in the ear canal, many times seeming to be “invisible”.
 While offering cosmetic advantages, these tiny devices have limitations, including shorter battery life, size restrictions due to ear anatomy, proneness to wax/moisture damage, and limited controls/functionality.

 Receiver-in-Canal (RIC) models, also known as RITE (receiver-in-the-ear), are mini BTEs that have the receiver (speaker) of the instrument incorporated in the ear tip, instead of in the main body of the instrument.
 RIC instruments fit mild to severe hearing losses and looks similar to the OTE when worn on the ear.
 This is the most common type of hearing aid.

-In-The-Ear (ITE) and In-The-Canal (ITC)
+In-The-Ear and In-The-Canal (ITE and ITC)

 Over-the-Ear (OTE)s are ‘mini-BTEs’ with ultra-thin tubing to discreetly route sound into the ear.
 The tubing connects to a soft tip that sits in the ear canal but doesn’t occlude it.
 The result is a natural, open feeling as airflow and sound enter the ear naturally around the tip, while amplified sound enters through the tip.
 This is known as an ‘open fit hearing aid’ and is recommended for mild to moderate high frequency losses.